smasud123/Semaphores-for-multithreading/README.md

      ./sort.exe "filename" -o/-r

      -o: the mode in which we can see the array cahnges in each stage and phase
-     -r: th emode in which only the sorted array is visible
+     -r: the mode in which only the sorted array is visible